Perl-Apollo/Corinna/rfc/overview.md

 # 2.13 Scope for future work
 Corinna v.0.1.0 is intended to be "the simplest thing that can possibly work."
 By "possibly work," we mean "is useful enough for a production environment."
-However, the list of things we _could_ add to Corinna is extensive and should likely be guided by the new RFC process after the initial exposure to Corinna gives people an idea of how effective OO can be.
+However, it the list of things we _could_ add to Corinna is extensive and should likely be guided by the new RFC process after the initial exposure to Corinna gives people an idea of how effective OO can be.